Wayfair Inc. (W): Skating on Thin Ice? We Know the Answer

-Wayfair Inc. (NYSE:W) went down by -5.59% from its latest closing price compared to the recent 1-year high of $369.00.
-The company’s stock price has collected -17.27% of loss in the last five trading sessions.
-Press Release reported on 11/24/21 that Thinking about trading options or stock in Wayfair, NetApp, Dollar Tree, Walmart, or Costco?
+Wayfair Inc. (NYSE:W) went down by -7.80% from its latest closing price compared to the recent 1-year high of $369.00.
+The company’s stock price has collected -13.81% of loss in the last five trading sessions.
+Press Release reported on 12/08/21 that Dogness Successfully Completes Holiday Deliveries to Major Warehouse Retailers

 Is It Worth Investing in Wayfair Inc. (NYSE :W) Right Now?